NechiK/generator-mma/README.md

 For now it's on implementation stage so I am ready for your suggestions and remarks.

 The key differences:
-- added gulp task for angular files generation
+- task for angular files generation (controllers, models, directives etc.)
-- added API service
+- REST API service
 - replaced LESS with SASS

 # Preconditions